sail-sg/envpool/docs/pages/env.rst

 .. note ::

-    ``-1`` in Spec is reserved for number of players.
-In single-player environment, ``Spec<int>({-1})`` is the same as ``Spec<int>({})`` (empty shape), but in multi-player environment, empty shape spec will be only a single int value per environment, while the former will be an array with length == #players (can be 0 when all players are dead).
+    ``-1`` in Spec is reserved for the number of players.
+In single-player environment, ``Spec<int>({-1})`` is the same as ``Spec<int>({})`` (empty shape), but in a multi-player environment, empty shape spec will be only a single int value per environment, while the former will be an array with length == #players (can be 0 when all players are dead).